Constraints on Axions from a Theoretical Model of Spatially-Extended Gamma-Ray Emission from Neutron Stars: Astrophysical Model

 where $S_\sigma(\omega)$ is the spin-structure function, which accounts for the energy and momentum transfer and includes the spins of the nucleons.
 The function $g(\omega)=\omega^4 S_\sigma(\omega)$, which we use in our extended analysis, is shown in Figure~\ref{fig:omegaFcn}.
 For the purpose of this investigation, this function has been fit to an analytic functional form, according to a log-likelihood minimization using the MINUIT optimizer, given by

 In Table~\ref{tab:param}, we present the values of the parameters of $g(\omega)$.

+We may consider the effect on axion mass limits due to variations in the model parameters.
 In the model of neutron stars that we are considering~\cite{ruster2005phase}, we may consider $T=20$ MeV, and $\mu/T=10$~\cite{ruster2005phase}.
 In the model, the neutron star matter has superfluidity, and its phase diagram is described by QCD.
 Since the observed surface temperature of J0108-1431 is 0.28 keV~\cite{pavlov2009}, our assumption of the core temperature of $T=20$ MeV with a modest temperature gradient can be justified.
 The source J0108-1431 is an isolated neutron star which is detected in X-rays but not in $\gamma$-rays~\cite{garmire}.
 Furthermore, superfluidity has been demonstrated to reduce the late time cooling of neutron stars, up to an age of $10^9$ yr., by the mechanism of frictional heating, as well as suppressing the neutrino emission energy loss mechanism~\cite{riper}.
-We quantitatively consider the effect of variations in these parameters on the axion limits in Section~\ref{sec:obs}.